 One year.
 Nine countries.
 No house.
 No job.
-Pretty freakin’ sweet.
+Pretty freakin sweet.

 I was still living in Virginia when I took my epic journey to Alaska.
 Since I haven’t posted a story about it yet I thought I’d throw in a couple shots for you.

 I owned a great little building in Charlottesville.
 I had my apartment upstairs and my gallery downstairs.
 But it just wasn’t making sense for me financially.
 (I was going broke.)
 I knew I had to get back to life on the road.
 I sold it at the end of 2006 and became happily homeless and funemployed.

 My first stop after selling the gallery was Bermuda…

+I took Catey there for her birthday.
+We spent 3 days and a fortune.
 It’s not really the kind of place where unemployed people hang around.
 In fact it is one of the richest countries in the world (second highest Gross National Income per capita in the world after Luxembourg).

 Then, a few days after we got back, I took off for Brazil …